Analyzing Orbit International (ORBT) and Its Competitors

 |2.49

-As a group, “Electronic components, not elsewhere classified” companies have a potential upside of 47.48%.
-Given Orbit International’s peers higher possible upside, analysts clearly believe Orbit International has less favorable growth aspects than its peers.
+As a group, “Electronic components, not elsewhere classified” companies have a potential upside of 28.76%.
+Given Orbit International’s rivals higher probable upside, analysts clearly believe Orbit International has less favorable growth aspects than its rivals.

 Profitability

-This table compares Orbit International and its peers’ net margins, return on equity and return on assets.
+This table compares Orbit International and its rivals’ net margins, return on equity and return on assets.

 |Net Margins